gilligan-ees-3310-2018/lab_01_documentation/README.md

-# test-assignment-template
+# Test Assignment

-Template for test assignment
+This is a test assignment for learning to use R and RMarkdown to analyze climate data.